The dough for Ragusan scacce traditional is made with remilled durum wheat semolina.

 Semolina generally has a good glycemic response.

-Whole wheat semolina – richer in fiber – remains the recommended choice for those seeking a low glycemic index dough.
+Whole wheat semolina – richer in fiber – remains the recommended choice for those wanting a dough with a low glycemic index.

-Excellent semolinas from ancient grains: Maiorca, Perciasacchi, Russello, Senatore Cappelli, Tumminia.
+Excellent ancient grain semolinas: Maiorca, Perciasacchi, Russello, Senatore Cappelli, Tumminia.

-For more on the subject, you can click on the following link: Semolina and flours glycemic index type 2 diabetes.
+For more information, you can click the following link: semolina and flour glycemic index.Can I use other types of flour?

 Remember that the dough must always and in any case be elastic and firm.

-Sparkling water is used to make the dough lighter and softer.
+Sparkling water is used to make the dough lighter and fluffier.

 The scaccia with vegetables is variously known from Ragusa to Modica and surroundings as: